savemzikani/logisimple-fleet-insight-hub/replit.md

 This is a comprehensive fleet management system built with React, TypeScript, Express.js, and PostgreSQL.
 The application provides tools for managing vehicles, drivers, and fleet operations with real-time analytics and reporting capabilities.

+**Recent Migration:** Successfully migrated from Lovable/Supabase to Replit environment with enhanced security features (July 16, 2025).

 ## User Preferences

 Preferred communication style: Simple, everyday language.